-In the Enterprise Unified Process (EUP) I point out how some organizations choose to separate the business/domain side of EA from the technical side of it, something which is reflected in the EUP's enterprise business modeling and enterprise architecture disciplines respectively.
+Some organizations choose to separate the business/domain side of EA from the technical side of it.
 If your organization chooses to think of the EA as encompassing both, which I recommend, then your EA strategy encompasses the scope of those two EUP disciplines.

 As a consultant I have the privilege of working in a wide range of organizations across the world.
 The result is that I get to see and try many different approaches to software development, including enterprise architecture efforts.
 Over the years I have observed a common set of problems that organizations seem to experience.
 I have yet to see an organization that experiences all of these problems, although I have seen some that experience all but one or two.
 These common problems are:

-- A “do all this extra work because it’s good for
+- A “do all this extra work because it’s good for the company” attitude.

 A common thread behind these problems is a focus on processes and tools over individuals and interactions, the exact opposite of the Agile Alliance’s first value.
 If your organization experiences one or more of these problems then you may want to consider taking an agile approach to enterprise architecture.

-The Agile Data Method's third philosophy is "Enterprise groups exist to nurture enterprise assets and to support other groups, such as development teams, within your organization.
+One of Agile Data’s way of thinking (WoT) is “everyone agile”.
+For enterprise groups, including enterprise architects, the idea is that enterprise groups exist to nurture enterprise assets and to support other groups, such as development teams, within your organization.
 These enterprise groups should act in an agile manner that reflects the expectations of their customers and the ways in which their customers work.
 Let’s explore what that actually means.

 First and foremost, the values, principles, and practices of Agile Modeling (AM) should help to guide your enterprise architecture modeling and documentation efforts.
 This is just a good start though.
 My experience is that to be successful at enterprise architecture you need to rethink your overall approach and address five fundamental issues.
 These issues are connected in a synergistic manner; you must address all of them otherwise you will put your effort at risk.
 These issues are:

-Effective enterprise architects will work with their customers, very often application developers and agile DBAs, in the most effective manner possible.
-Sometimes this will be face-to-face drawing sketches with them at a whiteboard, sometimes they will work with project teams via video conferencing, sometimes they will answer questions via email, and sometimes they will publish models and documents.
-I highly suggest following the AM practice Display Models Publicly for your architectural models and documents – publish them online at an internal web site and even consider putting up paper versions of critical diagrams in their workspaces.
+Effective enterprise architects will work with their customers, very often application developers and Agile data engineers, in the most effective manner possible.
+Sometimes this will be face-to-face drawing sketches with them at a whiteboard, sometimes they will work with teams via video conferencing, sometimes they will answer questions via email, and sometimes they will publish models and documents.
+I highly suggest following the AM practice Display Models Publicly for your architectural models and documents.
+Publish them online at an internal web site and even consider putting up paper versions of critical diagrams in their workspaces.
 A common mistake that I’ve seen architecture groups make is to put their diagrams on the walls within their work areas but not the work areas of the application developers.
 Better yet, as I argue below there shouldn’t be separate work areas to begin with.

-Enterprise architects also work as “boundary spanners” between project teams and the people within your organization that have the long-range vision very often senior IT and senior business executives.
+Enterprise architects also work as “boundary spanners” between teams and the people within your organization that have the long-range vision very often senior IT and senior business executives.

-By keeping your enterprise architecture artifacts simple you increase the chances that your audience will understand them, that project teams will actually read them, and that you will be able to keep them up to date over time.
-Overly detailed documents might look impressive sitting on a shelf, but a simple model that project teams actually use is what your true goal should be.
-You might find When is Enough Modeling Enough? to be interesting.
+By keeping your enterprise architecture artifacts simple you increase the chances that your audience will understand them, that teams will actually read them, and that you will be able to keep them up to date over time.
+Overly detailed documents might look impressive sitting on a shelf, but a simple model that teams actually use is what your true goal should be.

 Agile modelers will also follow the practice Model in Small Increments, modeling just enough to fulfill the purpose at hand and then moving on to the next task.
 They don’t try to create complete models, instead they create models that are just good enough.
 When they find that their models are not sufficient they work on them some more.
 The advantage of this approach is that they evolve their models incrementally over time, effectively taking a just-in-time (JIT) model storming approach that enables them to get the models in the hands of their customers as quickly as possible.

-On the preceding advice, some readers may say to themselves “All of this sounds great, particularly for a project team, but enterprise architecture is different.
+On the preceding advice, some readers may say to themselves that all of this sounds great, particularly for a team, but enterprise architecture is different.
 It’s more complex.
 It’s more important.
-It requires significant modeling up front to get it right.”
+It requires significant modeling up front to get it right.
 Aaarrrrggghhh!!!
 That’s old-style thinking.
 Enterprise architects can work in an iterative and incremental manner if they choose to.

-You improve the chance that project teams understand the architecture because you’re working with them face-to-face.
+- You improve the chance that teams understand the architecture because you’re working with them face-to-face.

-You improve the chance that a common infrastructure, both technical and business, will be built and reused over time because the project teams will be working towards the enterprise architecture.
+- You improve the chance that a common infrastructure, both technical and business, will be built and reused over time because the development teams will be working towards the enterprise architecture.

-You gain experience in the tools and technologies that the project teams work with, as well as the business domain itself, improving your own understanding of what it is that you’re architecting.
+- You gain experience in the tools and technologies that the teams work with, as well as the business domain itself, improving your own understanding of what it is that you’re architecting.

-You can mentor the application developers and agile DBAs on the project teams in modeling and architecture, improving their skill sets.
+- You can mentor the application developers and agile DBAs on the teams in modeling and architecture, improving their skill sets.

-You work closely with the development teams and enterprise administrators to ensure that your overall data management (including Master-Data Management (MDM)), security management, network management, … efforts support and enhance the development teams efforts instead of hinder them.
+- You work closely with the development teams and operational dbas to ensure that your overall data management (including Master-Data Management (MDM)), security management, network management, … efforts support and enhance the development teams efforts instead of hinder them.

-My experience is that the enterprise architects need to be active members of project teams, and to do that they must be co-located with them.
-When architects are in a different location, perhaps a different corner, on another floor, or even in another building, their ability to communicate with and work together effectively with the project team(s) they are trying to support is dramatically diminished.
-The implication is that enterprise architects may need to become nomadic, moving between their “home base” to the work areas of the project team(s) that they support.
+My experience is that the enterprise architects need to be active members of development teams, and to do that they must be co-located with them.
+When architects are in a different location, perhaps a different corner, on another floor, or even in another building, their ability to communicate with and work together effectively with the team(s) they are trying to support is dramatically diminished.
+The implication is that enterprise architects may need to become nomadic, moving between their home base to the work areas of the team(s) that they support.
 When you work side by side with someone you pick up more information (often just by overhearing something) and you make yourself easily available to them thus increasing the likelihood that they will take advantage of your expertise.

-Agile enterprise architects will ensure that their technical ideas actually work before they advice project teams to try them by writing a small system to validate the idea.
-This is called a spike solution in eXtreme Programming and a technical prototype or skeleton in the Rational Unified Process (RUP).
+Agile enterprise architects will ensure that their technical ideas actually work before they advise teams to try them by writing some code to validate the idea.
+This is called a technical spike, or simply a spike, in eXtreme Programming.
 The idea is that you write just enough code to verify that what you think will work actually does.
 This helps to reduce technical risk because you’re making technology decisions based on known facts instead of good guesses.

 Agile enterprise architectures, agile modelers in general, believe in the principle Multiple Models and thus strive to look at the whole picture.
 They don’t just focus on data models, or object/component models, or business models, or whatever type of model might tickle their fancy.
 Instead they strive to model from several points of view so that their understanding and description of the architecture is more robust.